 Create a Snowflake Cutting Center

-You can create a snowflake cutting center by placing a bunch of templates in a caddy along with some scissors.
+You can create a snow-themed cutting center by placing a bunch of templates in a caddy along with some scissors.
 TADA…. you suddenly have an extremely motivating winter fine motor activity.

-You can also ask kids to help you fold the paper in fourths….this is a great fine motor activity too.
+You can also ask your children to help you fold the sheet in fourths….folding a great fine motor activity too.

-Once they understand how to make a paper snowflake with a cutting template, they might be able to soon make their own design.
+Once they understand how to make a paper snowflake with a cutting template, they might be able to make their own design soon.

-Teachers tell me over and over again that their kids LOVE using snowflake templates.
-They find that it’s a very motivating arts and crafts project and kids often use the templates to FILL their classrooms with snowflakes.
+Teachers tell me repeatedly that their kids LOVE using these templates.
+They find that it’s a very motivating arts and crafts project and kids often use the templates to FILL their classrooms with snowy decor.

 Your fine motor activity can become an open-ended creative project.
 Some of you might argue that using templates will not provide an opportunity for creative expression.
 No problem!
 Add some pencils and hole punches to the center so that children can customize their templates.